Lucifer-0217/JERRY.AI/README.md

 ---

 ## 🔥 **Why Choose JERRY AI?**
-- 🚀 **Smart and Intuitive**: Say "Jerry AI" and let it handle the rest.
+- 🚀 **Smart and Intuitive**: Say "JERRY AI" and let it handle the rest.
 - 💡 **Versatile**: From setting reminders to executing code, JERRY AI can do it all.
 - 🌍 **Multi-language Support**: Communicate in your preferred language effortlessly.
 - 🧠 **Memory Like an Elephant**: Never forget important events or tasks.